fastandfurious777/Sociale/docs/api_reference.md

 `404 Not Found`  *User with this ID does not exist*

----

 ## Bike Endpoints

+> [!NOTE]
-These endpoints allow you to manage bikes in the system.
+> These endpoints allow you to manage bikes in the system.
 Note that endpoints for getting , creating, editing and deleting a specific bike are restricted for admins only.
 Non-admin users attempting to access admin-only endpoints will receive a `403 Forbidden` response.

----

 ### 1. List Bikes